RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

 --> **Astroctye enrichment for GOF, not for LOF**; strengthen that GOF maturate faster than LOF as compared to WT (the older neurons get, the more astrocyte they accumulate)

-## GSEA on NSC, early/late-born neurons
+## GSEA on NSC, early/late-born neurons - ON A USER GENE LISTS

 *From [EZH1 paper](https://www.nature.com/articles/s41467-023-39645-5) supp. data 3*; Top 500 significantly enriched genes in aRG, CFuPN, and CPN scRNA clusters from Uzquiano and [Kedaigle et al](https://doi.org/10.1016/j.cell.2022.09.010) to generate the NSC, early-born neuron and late-born neuron gene sets.